 (Image source: bpackingapp.com)

 Vietnam is known for having some of the best coffee that’s also very strong, and although there are numerous cafes around the city, one of the most interesting ones is called Tram Cafe.
-The two story place has a tropical theme featuring botanicals, lanterns and a mini pond with koi fish.
+The two-story place has a tropical theme featuring botanicals, lanterns and a mini pond with koi fish.
 It’s a favorite among the locals, and perfect for those who are wanting to get a good cup of caffeine before starting the day.
-The food is also not too bad, but the ambiance and the coffee is what this place is known for.
+The food is also not too bad, but the ambiance and the coffee are what this place is known for.

 (Image source: AFAR Media)

-There are a ton of markets throughout Ho Chi Minh city, but if you’re looking for unique gifts and souvenirs, Saigon Kitsch is a nice go-to store.
+There are a ton of markets throughout Ho Chi Minh City, but if you’re looking for unique gifts and souvenirs, Saigon Kitsch is a nice go-to store.
 The shop offers interesting t-shirts, tablet and smartphone covers made from recycled materials, posters with Vietnamese puns or ones relating to the war, coasters and so much more.
 The items are a little more expensive than what you would find at other souvenir shops, but the ones in Saigon Kitsch are of much better quality—you’re paying a little extra for durable items.

 Binh Tay Market